-✓ QUARTERLY REPORT PURSUANT TO SECTION 13 O For the quarterly period d ended March 30, 2024 o or For the transition perio OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 od from to number: 001-33170 NETLIS (Exact name of registrant ST, INC. as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 95-4812784 (I.R.S.
-Employer Identification No.) 111 Academy, Suite 100 Irvine, California (Address of principal executive offices) 92617 (Zip Code) 35-0025 imber, including area code) Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports req of 1934 during the preceding 12 months (or for such shorter period that to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronicall 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 submit such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, company, or an emerging growth company.
-See the definitions of "large a "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer □ Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant any new or revised financial accounting standards provided pursuant to S Indicate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of April 30, 2024, there were 255,588,584 outstanding shares of the re- egistrant's common stock.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 29, 2025

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 001-33170

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+111 Academy, Suite 100 Irvine, California (Address of principal executive offices)

+the registrant was required to submit such files).
+Yes \boxtimes No \square

+(Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act: None

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act

+Accelerated filer □

+Smaller reporting company $oxtimes$

+Emerging growth company \square

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+As of May 9, 2025, there were 274,803,498 outstanding shares of the registrant's common stock.